cagla-su/Linux-Gaming-Guide/README.md

 	- [Protonup-QT](https://davidotek.github.io/protonup-qt/): You can install custom WINE/Proton builds for a better gameplay that are supported by Lutris, Steam and Heroic.
 ### Notes
 - You can install the software from either your **package manager** or **Flatpak**.
-- If you're using [CachyOS](https://cachyos.org/) or if you have [CachyOS repositories](https://github.com/CachyOS/linux-cachyos#cachyos-repositories) enabled in your **Arch system**, you can install [cachyos-gaming-applications](https://github.com/CachyOS/CachyOS-PKGBUILDS/blob/master/cachyos-gaming-applications/PKGBUILD) package to install all the necessary gaming components.
+- If you're using [CachyOS](https://cachyos.org/) or if you have [CachyOS repositories](https://github.com/CachyOS/linux-cachyos#cachyos-repositories) enabled on your **Arch system**, you can install [cachyos-gaming-applications](https://github.com/CachyOS/CachyOS-PKGBUILDS/blob/master/cachyos-gaming-applications/PKGBUILD) package to install all the necessary gaming components.
 - You can check [ProtonDB](https://www.protondb.com) to see whether your Windows games on Steam are playable on Linux.
 	- If the game you searched for is ranked as **silver or lower**, that means it is either **not supported** or **unplayable**.
 	- You can get optimization tips if other reviewers wrote any.
-You can also write your own reviews for any Steam game.
+You can also write your own reviews for any Steam game you want.
 # Optimization
 ## Reducing Screen Resolution and Using The Lowest Graphics Settings
 - Playing a game in fullscreen using **FSR** and a lower resolution is probably the most effective way of increasing gaming performance **alongside lowering graphics settings**.
 - If you're gaming on an **iGPU**, you can try reducing your monitor's resolution.
 	- To explain it better, on my **Intel UHD 620** with **1920x1080** screen resolution, even reducing my monitor resolution to **1600x900** drastically improves performance in games I play in **windowed/borderless** mode.
-If you are playing all your games in fullscreen mode, only reducing the game's resolution should be enough and easier.
+If you are playing all your games in **fullscreen mode**, you can just reduce the game's resolution instead.
 ## Using A Performance Kernel
 - **For Arch and Derivatives:** [CachyOS Kernel](https://github.com/CachyOS/linux-cachyos)
 - **For Fedora and Derivatives:** [CachyOS Kernel Port For Fedora](https://copr.fedorainfracloud.org/coprs/bieszczaders/kernel-cachyos/)